Notebooks

 What people mean by "language models" in this connection is just models of the probabilities of sequences of symbols.
 That is, if we see a sequence of discrete random variables (=symbols) \( X_1, X_2, \ldots X_n, \ldots \), we think we're doing well if we can get good values for \( P(X_{t+1}|X_{1:t}) \).
 (Everything else that might be meant by a model of language is thus discarded.)
 This is, actually, a subject I know something about...

 In fact: contemporary LLMs are finite-order Markov models, or (nonlinear) autoregressions, because they have a hard-coded maximum context length, and everything before that is cut off.
 That is, there's some \( k \) where anything that happened more than \( k \) steps back is ignored, and this is a fixed part of the architecture.
-(Of course you could vary this, and try increasing it, but it raises the computational costs, and won't change some points of principle.)
+(Of course you could try increasing it, but doing so raises the computational costs, and won't change some points of principle which arise from having some maximum context length.)
 I find this noteworthy for a couple of reasons.

 1. You could imagine just learning a finite-order Markov model directly, but you'd keep running into contexts you'd never encountered before, where a straight maximum-likelihood approach wouldn't tell you what to do.
 The neural network architecture here is doing some sort of complicated implicit smoothing across contexts.
 I presume this smoothing scheme has evolved (under the selection pressures of benchmark data sets and beating the previous state-of-the-art) to work well for text as currently found online...
 (Cf. McCoy et al. 2023, linked below.)